A complete guide to Edexcel International GCSE Geography

 |---|---|---|---|---|

-Linear and exam-only Edexcel International GCSE Geography is fully linear with no fieldwork coursework.
-Both papers are sat in the same series and cover the full specification.
-This is one of the main differences from UK GCSE Geography, which has a separate fieldwork component.
+Linear with fieldwork in the exam Edexcel International GCSE Geography is fully linear with no fieldwork coursework.
+Fieldwork and geographical skills are assessed through questions within the written papers rather than via a separate coursework component.
+This is one of the main differences from UK GCSE Geography, where fieldwork is assessed separately.

 River environments